AnkRaw/Traffic-Sign-Classification/README.md

 ```

 #### Testing on unseen data
-Testing model on unseen images and saving results in new directory with bounding boxes, actual class name and predicted class name.
+Testing model on unseen images and saving results in a new directory with bounding boxes, actual class name, and predicted class name.

 ```python